 What truly makes people happy?
 What is God’s design for marriage?
 What can be done when marriage is not working?
 What does the bible say about divorce and remarriage?

-Breadcom Senior Pastor, Rev. Dr. Nomer Bernardino who authored Psalm Kind of Happiness (available at OMF Literature, Amazon, and Christian and other local bookstores) provided biblical answers to the above questions, condensing multiple counseling sessions into a one-day seminar held at the Union Church of Manila on January 21, 2018 through Salt and Light Ventures, hosted by Ardy Roberto, and husband and wife team, Nelson and Lucy Dy.
+Breadcom Senior Pastor, Rev. Dr. Nomer Bernardino who authored Psalm Kind of Happiness (available at OMF Literature, Amazon, and Christian and other local bookstores) provided biblical answers to the above questions, condensing multiple counseling sessions into a one-day seminar held at the Union Church of Manila on January 21, 2018 through Salt and Light Ventures, hosted by Ardy and Miriam Roberto and Nelson and Lucy Dy.

 Did you know that there are at least seventeen books entitled “The Pursuit of Happiness,” (one of which was made into a film starring Will Smith and his son)?